-TEDx Talk highlights Frist Center for Autism work
+TEDx Talk highlights Frist Center for Autism and Innovation work

 This past November, Frist Center for Autism and Innovation communications coordinator Claire Barnett spoke at TEDxVanderbilt about autistic employment.

 Her talk, titled “Why autistic unemployment is so high – and what we can do about it,” explores several reasons that autistic adults struggle to obtain meaningful work.
 Barnett also discusses the steps that both businesses and individuals can take to promote inclusion of people with autism in the workforce.

 The Frist Center’s “Nashville Model” is featured in the talk, as well as the Center’s partnership with global professional services firm Ernst and Young (EY).